The Revival of the Jack-in-the-Green

 2019 saw two new Jacks arrive.
 The Evercreech Jack in the Green was the central character of a wonderful parade through the village.
 The Bradford on Avon Jack in the Green became part of the re-branded Green Man Festival.

 2020 saw the most unusual Jack in the Green season in history.
 Lockdown and social distancing measures were still in place due to the covid19 pandemic and public gatherings were banned.
 Most events were cancelled whilst others went virtual via social media.
+A few Jacks still managed to put in an appearance.

 There are also a small number of Jacks who parade quietly and privately in the UK each year some of which have been established for many years.